I'm a provider

-In July 2010, the FDA indicated that the Agency will in the future require microarray manufacturers to seek clearance in order to sell their products for use in clinical cytogenetics.
+In July 2010, the FDA indicated that it would require microarray manufacturers to seek clearance to sell their products for use in clinical cytogenetics.

-On January 17, 2014, FDA cleared for marketing the Affymetrix CytoScan® Dx Assay.
-FDA reviewed the Affymetrix CytoScan Dx Assay through its de novo classification process.
-For the de novo petition, FDA’s review of the CytoScan Dx Assay included an analytic evaluation of the test’s ability to accurately detect numerous chromosomal variations of different types, sizes, and genome locations when compared with several analytically validated test methods.
-FDA found that the CytoScan Dx Assay could analyze a patient’s entire genome and adequately detect chromosome variations in regions of the genome associated with intellectual and developmental disabilities.
+On January 17, 2014, the Affymetrix CytoScan® Dx Assay was cleared for marketing by FDA through the de novo classification process.
+For the de novo petition, FDA’s review of the CytoScan® Dx Assay included an analytic evaluation of the test’s ability to accurately detect numerous chromosomal variations of different types, sizes, and genome locations compared with several analytically validated test methods.
+FDA found that the CytoScan® Dx Assay could analyze a patient’s entire genome and adequately detect chromosome variations in regions of the genome associated with intellectual and developmental disabilities.

 Related medical policies -

 Panel testing using next-generation sequencing is considered investigational in all cases of suspected genetic abnormality in children with developmental delay/intellectual disability, autism spectrum disorder, or congenital anomalies.

 In some cases of CMA, the laboratory performing the test confirms all reported copy number variants with an alternative technology such as FISH analysis.